IvanSunjg/Advanced-Vision/README.md

 * colab
   * Our Google Colab and Jupyter Notebook workflow.
 Most of this work can be found in `colab/examples.ipynb`
 * mlp-cluster
   * Our MLP Cluster workflow, using the school's cluster instead of Google Colab as the free version of Google Colab was very restricting.
-This is where most of our work can be found.
+This is where most of our experiment related and model training work can be found.